 Cruises from Harwich mainly travel around Europe, although some transatlantic voyages are available.
 Most cruises focus on Northern Europe, calling at ports in Iceland, Norway and the Baltics.
 A selection of cruises from Harwich also voyage to the Iberian regions of France, Spain and Portugal.

 Take a look through the range of cruises from Harwich that are currently available.

 Fred.
-Olsen are another cruise line that offer a handful of sailings from Harwich.
-See the major capitals of northern Europe including the Baltics, or take a cruise focusing on the Fjords of Norway.
-There are also Lapland cruises which also include trips to Russia.
+Olsen is another cruise line which offers a number of sailings from Harwich.
+Board an intimate Fred.
+Olsen ship and you can see the major capitals of northern Europe including the Baltics, or take a cruise focusing on the Fjords of Norway.
+There are also a number of Lapland cruises which also include trips to Russia.

 You can also cruise from Harwich with Voyages of Discovery.
-Again, they head to northern Europe on natural wonders themed cruises around Iceland and the Baltics, as well as trips around Iberia to Barcelona, including stops at Gibraltar.
+The line heads to Northern Europe on natural wonders-themed cruises around Iceland and the Baltics, as well as trips around Iberia to Barcelona, including stops at Gibraltar.